JohnDoee/autotorrent/README.rst

    rutorrent only)

 the url supports both SCGI directly and XMLRPC via HTTP.

 To use scgi, prefix the url with scgi instead of http, e.g. scgi://127.0.0.1:10000/

+To use unix socket for scgi, make an url with no ip:port and instead a path, e.g. scgi:///tmp/rtorrent.socket

 deluge settings
 ***************